yusdacra/kide/README.md

         - Wayland: `wl-clipboard`
         - X11: `xsel` or `xclip`
     - Mac: `pbcopy` and `pbpaste`
+- Look into `language` folder for various languages that might need tools installed.

 ## Installation
 Run `git clone --depth=1 --recursive https://gitlab.com/yusdacra/kide.git ~/.config/kak`.

 ## Configuration
 Create and edit the file `~/.config/kak/user/kakrc`.
-- add `kide-enable-theme name` to enable a theme
+- add `kide-enable-theme name` to enable a theme (look for themes in `theme` folder)
 - refer to a plugin's repository for more configuration (every configuration should apply)
 - you can add plugins here (refer to plug.kak)